velvetroom/clean-architecture/README.md

 class DemoView:View<Presenter, UIView> { }
 ```

-- Presenter: Your class conforming to PresenterProtocol
+- `Presenter` Your class conforming to PresenterProtocol
-- UIView: You can define what UIView should be used in the UIViewController, you could pass the default UIView or create your own subclass.
+- `UIView` You can define what UIView should be used in the UIViewController, you could pass the default UIView or create your own subclass.
 Whatever class you assign here will be available as `content` property on your View.

 ### ViewModel